dsccommunity/ExchangeDsc/README.md

 ### PostInstallationConfiguration

-Shows how to use the majority of the post-installation resources in the **xExchange** module.
+Shows how to use the majority of the post-installation resources in the **ExchangeDsc** module.
-The example code for PostInstallationConfiguration is located in "PostInstallationConfiguration.ps1" in the module folder under ...\xExchange\Examples\PostInstallationConfiguration.
+The example code for PostInstallationConfiguration is located in "PostInstallationConfiguration.ps1" in the module folder under ...\ExchangeDsc\Examples\PostInstallationConfiguration.

 ### WaitForADPrep

-Shows how to use the **xExchWaitForADPrep** resource to ensure that Setup /PrepareSchema and /PrepareAD were run successfully.
+Shows how to use the **ExchWaitForADPrep** resource to ensure that Setup /PrepareSchema and /PrepareAD were run successfully.
-The example code for WaitForADPrep is located in "WaitForADPrep.ps1" in the module folder under ...\xExchange\Examples\WaitForADPrep.
+The example code for WaitForADPrep is located in "WaitForADPrep.ps1" in the module folder under ...\ExchangeDsc\Examples\WaitForADPrep.